robusta-dev/robusta/docs/catalog/sinks/Opsgenie.rst

 Robusta can send playbooks results to the OpsGenie alerts API.

-To configure OpsGenie, We need OpsGenie API key.
-It can be configured using OpsGenie team integration.
+To configure OpsGenie, We need an OpsGenie API key.
+It can be configured using the OpsGenie team integration.

 Configuring the OpsGenie sink
 ------------------------------------------------